© shutterstock.com by mizar_21984

 Tablets, pellets or even briquettes are produced by press agglomeration – also called compression molding.

-The flocculation process, on the other hand, allows solid particles in liquids to join together to form larger particle clusters, thus facilitating filtering.
+The flocculation process, on the other hand, allows solid particles in liquids to coalesce into larger particle clusters, thus facilitating filtering.

 Advantages of agglomeration

-Agglomerates, such as those resulting from fluid bed drying, are easy to dose and ideal for stirring into water or other liquids.
+Agglomerates, such as those produced by fluid bed drying, are easy to dose and ideal for stirring into water or other liquids.
 Due to the low content of fine dust, the hygienic conditions in the processing environment can be improved and maintenance and cleaning efforts can be minimized.

 Processing at Ebbecke Verfahrenstechnik